tdsmale/tdsmale.github.io/Jungian.md

 - Constructive: Expenditure.
 Finds it constructive to adopt aggressive self-interest.
 - Obligation: Tangentiality.
 Feels obligated to try and emphasise cooperative structural possibilities.
 - Unnatural: Silliness.
 Finds it unnatural to adopt silly social personas.
 - Indulgant: Isolation.
-Can over-exploit observing an inequitable distance.
+Can over-indulge observing an inequitable distance.
 - Unconscious: Profitability.
 Unconsciously provokes the promotion of competitive escalation.
 - Trivializing: Canon.
 Trivializes the observance of a mutually-legislated understanding.
 - Repressed: Hospitality.
 Represses the promotion of a mutually welcoming atmosphere.